anandnbarai/assignment/Module 3 Core PHP/README.md

-<b> Core PHP Que </b>
+<h3> Core PHP Que </h3>

-1. Write a PHP program to enter marks of five subjects Physics, Chemistry, Biology, Mathematics and Computer, calculate percentage and grade by if else.
+<b>1.
+Write a PHP program to enter marks of five subjects Physics, Chemistry, Biology, Mathematics and Computer, calculate percentage and grade by if else.</b>

+ans : 1.php

 2. Write a PHP program for find „Thursday‟ in week using switch Function.